 Some merchant service providers and acquirers (that rent out card machines for businesses) accept registered charities, but these packages require commitment and ongoing fees.
 The deal might therefore not be great for those taking payments irregularly.

-That said, the transaction fees can be competitive if you take a certain amount of donations over at least 12-18 months, and you get a high-end card machine model.
+That said, the transaction fees can be competitive if you take a certain amount of donations over at least 12-18 months.
+So for steady charities, such as a fixed shop or local organisation, this type of provider would make sense.

 Other merchant service providers may offer plans for charities, but non-profit users are generally classed as higher risk and therefore often rejected.